ishanivyas/classifiers/README.md

-# Classifiers
-Exploring the Limits of Classifiers in a Hostile Environment
+# Exploring the Limits of Classifiers in a Hostile Environment

 The purpose of this project is to evaluate a representative set of classifiers in as pessimistic a way as possible.
 Therefore, the perspective chosen is white-box adversarial.
 The adversary can see detailed statistics for the classifier under evaluation and use that information to construct deceptive inputs.
 The adversary starts by introducing small changes to well-classified inputs and then proceeds to increase the size of the change until the classifier picks the wrong class.